galkahana/pdf-text-extraction/README.md

 - TextExtraction::TextExtraction
 - TextExtraction::TextExtractionCLI

 The `TextExtraction` is a lib that you can use in your own project to extract text.
-You can read [TextExtractionCLI\extract-text-cli.cpp](TextExtractionCLI\extract-text-cli.cpp) as a useful example on how to use the lib.
+You can read [the CLI code](./TextExtractionCLI/extract-text-cli.cpp) as a useful example on how to use the lib.
 The `TextExtractionCLI` is the CLI part, which you can use as target as well.

 In your project cmakefile you can import the project like a regular package: